 Swallow metronidazole tablets with plenty of water.
 Take them with a meal or a snack.

-Do not drink alcohol while you are on metronidazole, or for 48 hours after finishing your course of treatment.
+Do not drink alcohol while you are taking metronidazole, and for 48 hours after finishing your course of treatment.

-Space your doses evenly throughout the day, and keep taking the tablets/medicine until the course is finished.
+Space your doses evenly throughout the day, and keep taking the medicine until the course is finished.